hychen39/plsqlprac/patterns/07-bind_variables.md

 Use bind variables as the worksheet variables to input data to SQL and PL/SQL blocks and store the output data from the blocks in the worksheet.

-Bind variables have the same life span as the worksheet.
+Bind variables have the same lifespan as the worksheet.
 You can use them in the SQL statements and PL/SQL blocks in the worksheet.

 To operate with bind variables:
-- Use `variable` command to declare a bind variable in the worksheet.
+- Use the `variable` command to declare a bind variable in the worksheet.
 - Use the colon (:) before the bind variable name to reference it in the SQL statement and PL/SQL block.
 - Use the `print` command to print the values of the bind variables.
 - Assign a value to the bind variable by using the anonymous block or `exec` command.

-You need to run the entire worksheet to see the output by executing the Run Script button (pressing F5).
+To see the output, you need to run the entire worksheet by executing the Run Script button (pressing F5).

 **Do not run line by line**.